ellahu1003/Kmeans-Country-Data-Project/README.md

 6) Seaborn

 ## Dataset
-The dataset used for this project is country_data.csv, containing various socio-economic and health-related attributes for different countries.
+The dataset used for this project is 'country_data.csv', containing various socio-economic and health-related attributes for different countries.

 ## Setuo and installation
 1) Clone the repository: